 Since coming back from Iceland, I’ve been reflecting a lot on my experience of visiting the Golden Circle.
 Did I enjoy visiting the Golden Circle?
 Well the answer is both yes and no. Yes, I did see some really spectacular things but I didn’t enjoy this part of the road trip as much as I thought I would.
 There were definitely some highlights, but we covered a lot of ground to see them as well.
+If I was to go back I’d follow a route like the Game of Thrones Iceland road trip.

 Our first day in Iceland set the bar very high in terms of the number of different things we got to see, in a relatively short space of time.
 The things I was looking forward to the most in Iceland where seeing it’s natural wonders.
 I planned our road trip around seeing waterfalls, cliffs and geysers.
 Iceland does have a fascinating history along side it’s natural beauty, but I’m more about seeing what a place has to offer.